Sheshiyer/wiki-heyzackai/prompt-templates/mds.md

 ### Prompt 1

-I'm going to show you a detailed product description of a new product that’s soon to be launched on Indiegogo, but not currently available for sale.
+I'm going to show you a detailed product description of a new product that's soon to be launched on Indiegogo, but not currently available for sale.
 The product description will include: product name, pricing structure, overview, features and benefits, brand guardrails, and disclaimers.
 Just read and remember this entire product description.
 Don't explain it to me.
 I'll give you further instructions after:

 Product Name: Zack AI — Screen‑Free Conversational Play Companion